Revisiting the soft-hard separation in the transverse momentum spectra of $pp$ collisions

+It is also worth noting that the blast-wave model, while successful in describing spectra in heavy-ion collisions, was designed under the assumption of collective radial flow.
+Applying it to isolate the ``soft'' component in $pp$ collisions would implicitly assume the very hypothesis to be tested.
+A more neutral and minimal soft ansatz is therefore preferred.

 It is clear that the two interpretations, namely the existence of two distinct components in the spectra and the blast-wave approach, lead to fundamentally different conclusions.
-In this paper we aim to demonstrate that the experimental data are more naturally described within the two component framework, which offers a qualitatively different perspective on the behaviour of hadron spectra in proton proton collisions.
+In this paper we aim to demonstrate that the experimental data are consistent with the two-component framework, which offers a qualitatively different perspective on the behaviour of hadron spectra in proton-proton collisions.